datafusion-contrib/datafusion-dft/README.md

   - Iceberg (TODO)
   - Hudi (TODO)
 - Preloading DDL from `~/.config/dft/ddl.sql` (or a user defined path) for local database available on startup
+- Benchmarking local and FlightSQL queries with breakdown of query execution time
 - "Catalog File" support - see [#122](https://github.com/datafusion-contrib/datafusion-tui/issues/122)
   - Save table definitions *and* data
   - Save parquet metadata from remote object stores